karnali/awscli/README.md

 $ aws s3 ls
 ```

-# Opetional: Add this aws shortcuts
+# Optional: Add this aws shortcuts
-Add below code at the end of your ~/.bash_profile file hen source ~/.bash_profile.
+Add below code at the end of your ~/.bash_profile file then source ~/.bash_profile.
 Just type helpaws.

 ```